thedrow/colout/README.md

 ## LIMITATIONS

-Don't use nested groups or colout will duplicate the corresponding input text with each matching colors.
+Don't use nested groups or colout2 will duplicate the corresponding input text with each matching colors.

 Using a default colormap that is incompatible with the special colormap's mode